1. State your problem as a question as succinctly as possible.

 3. Decide what disciplinary methodologies you plan to use: e.g., sociology, political science, literature, psychology...

 4. Fill in the gaps in your knowlege: get background information from specialized encyclopedias or other secondary sources.
 Wikipedia can sometimes be good here, or Google News.

 5. Select the best places/ databases to find information on your topic from the Library's list of databases by subject.
-Or use a catalog like Oskicat or Melvyl to search for books and other resources.
+You can also use UC Library Search to find articles, books, and other resources.

 6. Use nouns from your brain dump as search terms.